 Mrs. Walker, 55, has been a director of Pacific Enterprises since 1989.
-She is a director of United Way of Greater Los Angeles and a former trustee of Marlborough School.
-She has served various professional organizations.
-O'Melveny & Myers, of whom Mrs. Walker is a partner, provides legal services to Pacific Enterprises.
+She is a director of United Way of Greater Los Angeles, the Chair of the Board of Governors of the Institute for Corporate Counsel, a former trustee of Marlborough School and a member of various professional organizations.
+O'Melveny & Myers, of whom Mrs. Walker is a partner, provides legal services to Pacific Enterprises and its subsidiaries.

-Committees: Audit, Nominating, Shares: and Public Policy
+Committees: Audit, Nominating, and Public Policy